jjcato9/Codacademy_Projects/README.md

-# Codacademy_Projects
+# Codacedemy_Projects

-This repo contains completed projects from the [Codacademy Website](https://www.codecademy.com/)
+This repo contains completed projects from the [Codecademy Website](https://www.codecademy.com/)